pip-services/pip-services-docs/content/en/python/commons/run/notifier.md

 Notifies specific component.

 To be notiied components must implement [INotifiable](../inotifiable) interface.
-If they don't the call to this method has no effect.
+If they don't, the call to this method has no effect.

 > `static` notify_one(correlation_id: Optional[str], component: Any, args: [Parameters](../parameters))